sotomarcos24/BDA-Labs/session1/session-01-part-01.md

 >
 > Use the `space bar` to select an option, then `press Enter` to move to the next question.
 Go ahead and complete the quiz 🎉!

-Move to the next tutorial.
+You are now ready to move to the next tutorial.